lmcj-xyz/lmcj-xyz.github.io/content/books.md

 Additionally with the information about whether or not I own a physical copy of this book.
 It's specially useful if you would like to gift me something 👀.

-You can always assume that I want to own a physical copy of a book in these lists, or the series from which is part, unless otherwise specified.
+You can always assume that I want to own a physical copy of a book in these tables, or the series the book is part of, unless otherwise specified.
-There are books I have read but didn't really like, or maybe I liked at the time but now I don't really care anymore or straight up I don't like.
+There are books I have read but didn't really like, or maybe I liked at the time but now I don't really care anymore, or straight up I don't like, I will never care to own a physical copy of those.

-The order of the books in the list doesn't mean anything except potentially a group by author.
+The order of the books in the tables doesn't mean anything except potentially a group by author, or the order of reading.

 # Books currently reading
 {{<raw>}}